jprante/jprante.github.com/_posts/elasticsearch/2012-05-16-multilingual-analysis-for-title-search.md

 - because of the wealth of international languages, we add Unicode-based character folding with the help of the International Components for Unicode (ICU) Elasticsearch plugin

-- we fix certain deficiencies of the Snowball stemmer with extra indexing of the unchanged word form
+- we fix certain deficiencies of the Snowball stemmer by additional indexing of the unchanged word form

 Here is the Index Analysis setting we choose: